-Congenica’s software Sapientia has now been deployed in the secure Genomics England datacentre.
+Congenica’s software has now been deployed in the secure Genomics England datacentre.

 Dr Damian Smedley, Director of Genomic Interpretation at Genomics England, said: “As the 100,000 Genomes Project picks up pace, with over 10,000 genomes now sequenced, it is essential that huge amounts of genomic data can be analysed accurately.

-Dr Tom Weaver, CEO of Congenica, said: “The 100,000 Genomes Project is a ground-breaking endeavour and has helped to drive the development of robust tools and a secure processing environment.
-We are delighted that Sapientia has been validated by Genomics England and we have a proven pathway in place to receive patient data and rapidly deliver the diagnostic reports.”
+CEO of Congenica, said: “The 100,000 Genomes Project is a ground-breaking endeavour and has helped to drive the development of robust tools and a secure processing environment.
+We are delighted that Congenica has been validated by Genomics England and we have a proven pathway in place to receive patient data and rapidly deliver the diagnostic reports.”

 For people taking part and awaiting results, please see the Genomics England website for more information.